 Color is just one of the ways to determine degree of roast.
 By itself, it is of limited use.
 When complemented by the audible cues (first and second crack) and the aromas of the roast process, it is extremely informative .
-Here is a You Tube video showing the color changes that occur during roasting -
+Here's a video showing the color changes that occur during roasting.

 In part 1 of Stretchin' Out the Roast we looked at the effect of stretching out the time and development between 1st and 2nd crack during the roast.
 The greatest effect was on the perceived acidity and the type of sweetness in the cup from malt to candy, then fruit and into bittersweet-cocoa-type sweetness.
 In this article we look at the effect of stretching out the 1st crack itself and how that changes the sweetness, body, and acidity in the finished roast.